EmeraldLS/fuzion-website/README.md

 change all dollar to rupees and change order over 80k rupees fix photo for single product change shopping cart to get a quote

+TODO:
+Take down the prices from the website update the email template